howard-yen/howard-yen/README.md

 ### Hi there 👋

-I'm Howard, a Masters student in Computer Science at Princeton University.
+I'm Howard, a PhD student in Computer Science at Princeton University.

 Here's a little bit about me:
-- I'm currently part of the Princeton NLP Group, advised by Danqi Chen.
+- I'm part of the Princeton NLP Group and Princeton Language and Intelligence, advised by Danqi Chen.
-- I'm currently working on a project that augments existing language models with additional contexts.
-Email me if you are interested!
+- I work on work long-context language modeling and retrieval for reasoning.
-- Feel free to visite my [website](https://howard-yen.github.io/), where you can find a copy of my resume!
+- Feel free to visit my [website](https://howard-yen.github.io/), where you can find a copy of my CV!

 <!--
 **howard-yen/howard-yen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.